Zeioth/termux-docker/README.md

 ## FAQ

 * **Where do I run the commands?** In [Termux](https://termux.dev/en/).
 You can download it from [F-Droid](https://www.f-droid.org/).
+* **I can't run portainer/kubernetes!** You need to setup docker first, follow the steps.
 * **It is really actively maintained?** Yes.
 Even if for some wild reason I don't have a lot of time to fix bugs myself, I tend to revise PRs quite fast.